 Euthanasia is a deliberate, intentional act of one person to end the life of another person, to relieve that person’s suffering.
 Assisted suicide occurs where one person (e.g. a doctor, family member or friend) assists another to intentionally kill themselves.

 These acts (sometimes called ‘assisted dying’) are illegal in all Australian States and Territories, and may result in a person being charged with murder, manslaughter or assisting suicide.
 However, this will change in Victoria from 19 June 2019 when voluntary assisted dying will become legal in limited circumstances.

 These acts are legal in some countries, but whether or not it is lawful for Australians to accompany a person to travel overseas to receive assistance to die has not yet been decided in Australia.

-A doctor does not euthanise or unlawfully kill a person by withholding or withdrawing life-sustaining treatment where the treatment was lawfully refused either by the person or their substitute decision-maker, or where the doctor considers the treatment is inappropriate (for example, if it is futile or burdensome).
+A doctor does not euthanise or unlawfully kill a person by withholding or withdrawing life-sustaining treatment where the treatment was lawfully refused either by the person or their substitute decision-maker, or where the doctor considers the treatment is futile or burdensome.
 Providing palliative medication which ultimately hastens death is not euthanasia or assisted suicide, so long as the doctor’s intention in giving the palliative medication was to reduce pain or symptoms, not cause or hasten death.
 It is also lawful for a person to refuse food and drink (either naturally or through artificial measures such as a tube) even if that results in death.